 If your application for a Graduate PLUS loan is denied, you have several options for reapplication, including obtaining the signature of a cosigner.

 If you are a Texas resident, you may also choose to secure the additional amount of aid for which you are eligible by applying for College Access loans, funded by the State of Texas.
 Click here to apply or for more information.
 Residency requirements can be viewed here.

-You or a cosigner must have favorable credit, must not have public records such as tax liens or bankruptcy proceedings, must have a minimum of 5 credit trade lines, and must not have defaulted on any federal or private education loans.
-The origination fee is based upon the higher credit score of you and your cosigner.
-If you or your cosigner has a credit score of 711 or higher, there is no origination fee.
-If you or your cosigner has a credit score between 651 and 710, there is a 3 percent origination fee.
-If you or your cosigner has a credit score between 591 and 650, there is a 5 percent origination fee.
-The interest rate is fixed at 4.5 percent.
+You or a cosigner must have favorable credit (including a credit score of 650 or higher), must not have public records such as tax liens or bankruptcy proceedings, must have a minimum of 4 credit trade lines, and must not have defaulted on any federal or private education loans.
+There is no origination fee.
+The interest rate is fixed at 5.35 percent.
 You may not take out these loans if you have not already used your Federal Direct Unsubsidized loan eligibility.

 You have a six-month grace period after you drop below half-time status before you must start paying back your loans.
 These loans may not be consolidated and may not be forgiven under the Public Service Loan Forgiveness program, but they do have several repayment options.